-The level seems to have been worked on after the Simon Wai prototype, as new background scrolling data is present in revision 00 of the game (a much later build).
-Through hacking, Wood Zone can be accessed in Zone slot 02 of the final Sonic 2.
-A Game Genie cheating device can also be used to access Wood Zone in the final version.
-Use the code ACLA-AECY (AB6X-AEBR in Knuckles in Sonic 2).
-Then go to the stage select menu and select Emerald Hill Zone (Special Stage in Knuckles in Sonic 2).
-Unlike Hidden Palace Zone, very few parts of Wood Zone remain in the final game: only the palette and music data are present.
+The level seems to have been worked on after the Simon Wai prototype, as new background scrolling data is present in revision 00 of the final game.
+While the graphics and stage layouts were removed, it can still be accessed in the final game by using the Game Genie code ACLA-AECY (AB6X-AEBR in Knuckles in Sonic 2) - go to the stage select menu and select Emerald Hill Zone (Special Stage in Knuckles in Sonic 2), and Sonic will be taken to a broken stage with Emerald Hill Zone graphics and the old Wood Zone palette.

 The life icon at the bottom left of the screen shows Tails' icon and name regardless of the character chosen; the music selection remains Metropolis Zone, as assigned in the earlier prototypes.